Rekihyt/Sifu/README.md

 ---

-## Questions
+## Implementation FAQ

 If the ASTs are hashable, why not use a hashmap instead of a trie of tries?

-Hashmaps or tries would work for inserting, but granular matching wouldn't.
+> Hashmaps or tries would work for inserting, but granular matching wouldn't.
+> Matching variables would also be tricky to implement.

+---

 Thanks to Luukdegram for giving me a starting point with their compiler [Luf](https://github.com/Luukdegram/luf)